Companies/Nextpower (Nextracker)

 Core product, multiple variants

 The NX Horizon is a single-axis horizontal tracker where each row operates independently rather than being mechanically linked to adjacent rows.
 Each row carries its own small PV panel and battery to power its motor and controls, and communicates wirelessly rather than through trenched cables.
 The practical consequences are significant: no single-point mechanical failure can cascade across a field, installation does not require communication trenching (which adds cost and time), and the system can handle sloped or uneven terrain that would require expensive grading for linked-row alternatives.
-The NX Horizon Hail Pro variant — with over 9 GW booked in FY2025 — stows panels in a protective angle during hail events.
-The XTR series handles extreme terrain with module torque tube extensions; more than 17 GW of XTR trackers were sold in FY2025.
+The NX Horizon Hail Pro variant, with over 9 GW booked in FY2025, stows panels in a protective angle during hail events.
+The XTR series handles extreme terrain with module torque tube extensions; cumulative XTR sales passed 50 GW during FY2026.

 TrueCapture